aleksei-berezkin/typique/README.md

 # Typique

 Typique is a bundler-agnostic zero-runtime CSS-in-TS library working as a TypeScript plugin.
-Styles are defined as types, which is why they are clearly removed from your build regardless of the bundler.
+Styles are defined as types, which is why they are cleanly removed from your build regardless of the bundler.

 ## Example